 Internet Safety

-This seminar is taught by local technology expert Lloyd Greenfield and is suitable for ages 13-17.
+This seminar is geared for teenagers, ages 13-17.
 It will cover a variety of techniques for maintaining safety while on the Internet.
 This event will be held at the East Branch location at 7:30 p.m. on September 25.

 Seek and Find at the Library